looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 ### No Lights at All!

 Another lighting technique is to avoid using lights completely.
 Some materials, such as the `MeshBasicMaterial`, don't need lights to be seen.
-You can get nice results using a `MeshBasicMaterial` and appropriate {{< link path="/book/first-steps/textures-intro/" title="textures" >}}.
+You can get nice results using a `MeshBasicMaterial` and appropriate [textures]({{< relref "/book/first-steps/textures-intro" >}} "textures").

 {{< iframe src="https://threejs.org/docs/scenes/material-browser.html#MeshBasicMaterial" height="500" title="The MeshBasicMaterial in action" caption="The MeshBasicMaterial in action" >}}